Yes, you read correctly—70.

 With the extreme body heat losses in cold water, compared to air, it is easy to understand why triathletes and swimmers are so sensitive to small changes in pool temperatures.
 Experienced swimmers can detect day-to-day changes in pool temperatures as small as a single degree.

-The Body's Responses to Cold
+The Body's Responses to Cold2 of 8

 In a previous column we learned that the body has several unfortunate responses to cold, including shivering, constricting blood vessels, increasing metabolism to use more fuel, increasing urine volume, increasing lactate production and decreasing VO2max.

-All of the body's cold responses are undesirable for triathletes, in that the responses lead to decreased race performance.
+All the body's cold responses are undesirable for triathletes, in that the responses lead to decreased race performance.
 A reasonable question, then, is can the body acclimatize to cold, in a similar fashion to the way it acclimatizes to heat?
 Can we adapt to cold and decrease the negative effects?

 The answer is yes, but the process isn't nearly as much fun as the heat acclimatization process.